cumhurbabaoglu/odin-recipes/README.md

+# Odin Recipes

-This project is all about demonstrating basic HTML skills without any CSS or JavaScript.
+This is my first project from [The Odin Project](https://www.theodinproject.com/) curriculum and is all about demonstrating basic HTML skills without any CSS or JavaScript implementation.

-During this project, I improved my skills on HTML boilerplate, file and folder navigation, creating ordered and unordered lists, adding links and images as well as using MacOS terminal.

-# odin-recipes
+## Features
+- HTML boilerplate
+- Internal navigation between pages
+- Recipe images
+- Ordered and ordered lists

+## Preview
+To view the site locally:
+1. Clone the repo
+2. Open `index.html` in your browser

+## Future Improvements
+- Add CSS for styling
+- Add responsive design